Southwest Airlines plans nonstop routes from Dallas to 15 cities

-(Reuters) - Southwest Airlines (LUV.N) said on Monday it will offer nonstop flights from its base at Dallas Love Field, Texas, to 15 cities including Chicago, New York and Los Angeles later this year, after the expiry of flight restrictions from that airport.
+Feb 3 (Reuters) - Southwest Airlines said on Monday it will offer nonstop flights from its base at Dallas Love Field, Texas, to 15 cities including Chicago, New York and Los Angeles later this year, after the expiry of flight restrictions from that airport.

 The Wright Amendment, a federal law introduced in the late 1970s, restricts nonstop flights that Southwest can operate out of Dallas Love Field to nine states.
 Southwest said the October expiration of the law will allow direct flights from Love Field to 41 more states and the District of Columbia.